arcanistzed/scs/README.md

 ### Attack Roll HUD

 In order to ease determining the attack order (for example, in the default attack phase), the module shows you the last attack roll in the token's HUD.
 This currently only works in D&D 5e and PF 2e.

+### Keybindings

+You can switch the phase turn by holding `Alt` and pressing the right or left arrow key.
+You can switch the current round instead by holding `Shift` instead.

+You can use `Alt+S` to toggle the app's visibility.

 ### Integration with other modules